einverne/einverne.github.io/_posts/2015-10-24-things-to-do-after-install-linux-mint.md

 Use `apt-get search vim` to search related vim packages, you will find several packages,like vim-gtk, vim-gnome etc. Install vim and vim-gtk package to install vim and gvim.
 And config my vim with my dotfile, <https://github.com/einverne/dotfiles>.

 ### git
 best version control system.
+And I am using SmartGit.

 ### SmartGit
 Git GUI

 ### Sublime Text
-Editor.
+Text Editor.
+Later I found Atom which is also great.

 ### haroopad
 markdown editor.